c-sk8/Flat-Bottom-Font/README.md

-# Flat-Bottom-Font
+# Flat Bottom Font

-This is an open source font that has been created with an application called Glyphs Mini.
-It is the first font that I have created, but I am very pleased with the result.
-This font was inspired by a friend at school who wrote an entire essay using a ruler to keep each letter exactly on the line.
-I started with the letter "O" which has a flat bottom, hence the name.
+A neat handwriting font.
+Some letters have a flat bottom like when you write above a ruler.
+This is an open source font.

+This font was first created in March 2018 using an application called Glyphs Mini on a Apple Mac computer.

+## Future Improvement

+- Create a thicker "Bold" version of the font.
+- Create a thinner "Light" version of the font.